jaimejim/draft-coap-mud/draft-jimenez-t2trg-mud-coap.md

 1. The device performs first DHCPv4/v6 and gets an IP address.
 The network can provide a temporary address before MUD validation starts.
 2. The device may then emit a subsequent  DHCPREQUEST using the DHCPv4/v6 option, including the CoAP MUD URL (e.g. ```coaps://[2001:db8:3::123]/mud/light-class.senml```) indicating that it is of the class type of "light".

+[

-[This is a problem: can we use coaps://[localhost]/mud/light-class.senml instead here?
+This is a problem: can we use coaps://[localhost]/mud/light-class.senml instead here?
+NO, use link local (FE80::/10)

-* allow minimal ip connectivity first in order to retrieve the mud.
+1. allow minimal ip connectivity first in order to retrieve the mud.

+2. The router (DHCP server) may implement the MUD functionality and will send the information to the MUD manager, which MAY be located on the same subnet.

+3. The MUD manager will then get the MUD file from the Thing's "/mud" resource.

+The use of CoAP does not change how {{RFC8520}} uses MUDs.

 ]
-3. The router (DHCP server) may implement the MUD functionality and will send the information to the MUD manager, which MAY be located on the same subnet.
-4. The MUD manager will then get the MUD file from the Thing's "/mud" resource.

-The use of CoAP does not change how {{RFC8520}} uses MUDs.

 ## Basic Operation with Neighbor Discovery (ND)

 [